 Your application will primarily be examined under the Temporary Protection Directive

 If you are seeking protection in Sweden due to the war in Ukraine and the Swedish Migration Agency assesses that you meet the requirements, you will primarily receive a temporary residence permit under the Temporary Protection Directive.
 If you apply for protection but we assess that you do not meet the requirements for obtaining a residence permit under the EU’s Temporary Protection Directive, we will instead examine whether you meet the requirements for being granted asylum under Swedish law.
-We will do this without you having to submit a new application.

 Persons who have committed certain criminal offences (such as war crimes or other serious crimes), or who pose a threat to the security of Sweden, cannot be granted a residence permit under the Temporary Protection Directive, nor can they be granted asylum under Swedish law.

 How to apply for protection under the Temporary Protection Directive